The Prokhorov Effect: The Most Interesting Man in the World

 Russia's role at the UN Security Council's meeting was highlighted on Russian TV in the main evening news on 24 September.
 The New York summit was the top story on both the Russian official state television channel Rossiya and state-controlled Russian Channel One TV.
 It was second down on Gazprom-owned NTV (after a report on Russian billionaire Mikhail Prokhorov's plan to buy a US basketball team).
 The subject was mentioned in brief by the privately-owned Russian television channel Ren TV.

 Kirilenko was interviewed on several Russian channels back then, including one that caters to English speakers, about what a big deal this will be for Russia as well as the Nets.
 He has even recommended Prokhorov could sign Timofey Mozgov, a 23-year-old Russian big man.
-Expect to see a Russian player on the Nets or at least in training camp next season.
+As we now know, the Knicks beat the Nets to Mozgov's door.

 Just how driven is this guy?